meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-02.md

 the marketplace.

 In order to authenticate with the marketplace APIs you use Partner Center to create and publish a SaaS offer to at least "preview" stage.
-To get going quickly, rather than do this we will use an emulator designed to emulate the behaviour of the SaaS Fulfillment APIs.
+To get going quickly, rather than do this we will use an emulator designed to mimic the behaviour of the SaaS Fulfillment APIs.
 This makes it easy to make changes and doesn't require access to Partner Center.
 It is important to understand that final testing must always be carried out against the marketplace APIs themselves, the emulator is a tool to accelerate development.